Photo: Columbia Students explore the MoMA as part of a Columbia Night event | Credit: Fadi Kheir

 For Faculty & Staff

-Free admission is available only to the faculty member (does not extend to family members or guests).
+Free admission is available only to the faculty or staff member (does not extend to family members or guests).

 El Museo del Barrio